tom-klashed/pdfplanner-python/README.md

 # Planner PDF Generator

+The goal of this project is to create a simple PDF planner for GoodNotes, Notability, or Apple Notes with clickable links throughout.

-This is completely vibe coded using VS Code with Github Copilot and Gemini 3 Flash.
+This is completely vibe coded using VS Code with GitHub Copilot and Gemini 3 Flash.

-If you just want the planner it's the PDF file above named planner_2026.pdf.
+If you just want the planner, it's the PDF file above named planner_2026.pdf.

 I've also added two sample PDFs for meeting notes and BI requirements.
 These were created in the same way.

+Feel free to use this as a base to vibe code your own PDF.

 ## Usage